w314/notes/javaNotes/javaQA.md

 ## 105 REST naming URL What are some best practices for naming resource URLs using REST?

 ## 106 What is an endpoint?

+wk7

+What is a Collection?
+What is the Collection API?
+What are the major differences between a List, Queue, Set, and Map?
+What is the difference between a Stack and a Queue?
+What is source control management?
+Why is it useful?
+What are the main states that your files can reside in when using Git?
+What are the main sections of a Git project?
+What are some common Linux commands?
+Why are they useful?
+What are some common operations you would be performing when using Git?
+Describe a linked list.